A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Introduction

-We show that, unless we need to certify B-stationarity, it is sufficient to find a feasible (improving) point of the {\LPCC} to ensure progress.
-Moreover, we discuss special cases when {\LPCCs} are easy to solve, and cases where a MILPs reformulation can be solved efficiently.
+Furthermore, we discuss in detail two different {\LPCC} formulations, their relation, and theoretical properties.
+We show that, unless we need to certify B-stationarity, it is sufficient to find a feasible (improving) point of the {\LPCC} to ensure progress, which often reduces the computational effort significantly.
+In practice, solving a single linear program is often sufficient.
+We also discuss in detail why {\LPCCs} can be solved efficiently via their MILP reformulation.

-{We prove that, by finding a feasible point of an LPEC constructed at a point sufficiently close to the feasible set of the MPEC, the active set obtained from the LPEC corresponds to a BNLP that is guaranteed to be feasible.
-In practice, this helps to find feasible BNLPs in Phase I by combining well-established regularization methods and an LPEC solver.} Phase II iterates over the feasible BNLPs while strictly decreasing the objective until a B-stationary point is found.
-We prove that, under the MPEC-MFCQ, Phase II finds a B-stationary point in a finite number of steps.
-Furthermore, we compare the new method with several relaxation-based methods, {and a Mixed-Integer Nonlinear Programming (MINLP) reformulation}, on the {\MacMPEC} and a {synthetic large-scale nonlinear {\MPEC} benchmark.} Higher success rates and generally faster computation times are reported, {and solving {\LPCCs} turns out not to be a computational bottleneck, even for large problem instances.} An open-source implementation of the method is provided at \url{github.com/nosnoc/mpecopt}.
+We compare the proposed method with several relaxation-based methods and a mixed-integer nonlinear programming (MINLP) reformulation on two benchmarks: the {\MacMPEC} set and a synthetic large-scale nonlinear {\MPEC} benchmark.
+Higher success rates and generally faster computation times are reported.
+Interestingly, solving {\LPCCs} turns out not to be a computational bottleneck in practice, even for large problem instances.
+We highlight that most other methods with an available implementation -- including those we compare to -- do not, in general, provide a certificate of B-stationarity for generic \MPECs and they may converge to a point with a first-order descent direction.
+Additionally, an open-source implementation of the method is provided at \url{github.com/nosnoc/mpecopt}.

 \textit{Notation:} Subscripts denote vector/matrix components ($x_i$), superscripts denote iterates ($x^k$).
 Functions evaluated at particular iterates are denoted as $f^k := f(x^k)$.
 The concatenation of two vectors $a \in R^n$ and $b \in \R^m$ is shortly written as $(a,b) = ^\top$.
 The same notation is adapted accordingly to the concatenation of several vectors.
 For scalars $a,b\in\R$, $\max(a,b)$ returns the larger value.
 For vectors $a, b \in \R^n$: $\max(a)$ returns the largest component, $c=\max(a,b)$ gives $c_i = \max(a_i,b_i)$.
 The $\min$ function is defined in all cases accordingly.
 Let $x\in\R^{n}$, then $\mathrm{diag}(x)\in\R^{n\times n}$ returns a diagonal matrix with $x_i$ as its diagonal elements.